shubhra13/FinTech/caseStudy/README.md

     -   Corporate Bond – LQD
     -   Government Bond – SHY

     All though limited options of ETFs make it easy for a beginner/novice investor.
-However, they are missing out on people who would like to be treated as adults or those who graduate from this simplistic way of investment and would like to know more and/or like to have a bit control on their investments
+However, they are missing out on people who would like to be treated as adults or those who graduate from this simplistic way of investment and would like to know more and/or like to have a bit control over their investments

 -  ***Tax Loss Harvesting:***
     TLH harvests the natural dips in the stock market as losses to weigh against your gains automatically.
 To reduce your “on paper” investment gains.
 With TLH you end up paying less tax on gains and over time the savings add up.
 If you invest more, the Acorns platform is reliable, but it won’t blow your mind.
-If you invest with the same risk level porfolio, its competitors like Betterment, wealthfront will make more gains as its saving money because of TLH.
+If you invest in the comparable risk level porfolios in other peer apps such as, Betterment, Wealthfront you will make more gains  because of the savings TLH provides.

 ![comparison](images/comparison-small.png)